MoeraOrg/moeraorg.github.io/development/python-moeralib/index.md

 ## Structures

 Inputs and outputs of API calls are represented as plain Python classes derived from `Structure` class.
-All structures have a constructor with a single parameter that creates a structure object from a JSON object represented as a `dict` (as returned from `json.load()`).
-The constructor automatically converts field names from camel case to snake case (if needed) and creates nested structures in accordance with fields' type specifications.

-The constructor is designed to be used internally, but you can also use it to initialize a structure.
+All structures have a constructor with keyword parameters that correspond to fields of the structure.
+You can use the constructor to initialize a structure.
 These code snippets are equivalent:

 ```python
 attrs = DomainAttributes()